rgknp/AIDayLabs/lab02.2-building_bots/4_Publish_and_Register.md

 In the Solution Explorer, right-click on your Bot Application project and select "Publish".
 This will launch a wizard to help you publish your bot to Azure.

 Select the publish target of "Azure App Service" and "Select Existing."
-Use the drop-down menu to select "Create Profile" instead of "Publish Immediately."
+On the "Publish" button, use the drop-down menu to select "Create Profile" instead of "Publish Immediately."
 Select "Create Profile" to continue.

 ![Publish Bot to Azure App Service](./resources/assets/PublishTarget.png)